remmah/StaticFix/README.md

 # Requirements

 StaticFix requires macOS 10.9 or later due to the aforementioned use of timer coalescing.
 Commenting out the `tolerance` property on the timer should allow the app to run on 10.8 and 10.7.

+# Download

+You can download a pre-built version from the [Releases](https://github.com/remmah/StaticFix/releases) tab.
+There will also be a pre-built version available through itch.io.